Symmetry Properties of Nonlocal Quark Bilinear Operators on a Lattice: Summary

 This study is particularly relevant for the quasi-PDF approach, which receives power corrections in inverse powers of hadron momentum.
-It is important to find the window where hadron momentum is large enough to suppress power corrections, but at the same time the mixing to ${\cal O}(p a)$ is still under control.
-For future work, in light of the similarity between the Wilson line and the heavy quark propagator, it would be valuable to apply techniques developed for heavy quark effective field theory on the lattice~\cite{Sommer:2010ic,Sommer:2015hea} and the associated improvement treatment of lattice artifacts~\cite{Becirevic:2003hd,Blossier:2007hg,Ishikawa:2011dd,Sheikholeslami:1985ij,Heatlie:1990kg,Borrelli:1992vf}.
+It is important to find a window where hadron momentum is large enough to suppress power corrections, but at the same time the mixing with $p$ type dimension four operators is under control.
+For future work, in light of the similarity between the Wilson line and the heavy-quark propagator, it would be valuable to apply techniques developed for heavy-quark effective field theory on the lattice~\cite{Sommer:2010ic,Sommer:2015hea} and the associated treatments to improve lattice artifacts~\cite{Becirevic:2003hd,Blossier:2007hg,Ishikawa:2011dd,Sheikholeslami:1985ij,Heatlie:1990kg,Borrelli:1992vf}.

 \acknowledgments